FAQ

 Q: Should I apply to the Neuroscience program or the Psychology program?

-A: To decide on which program suits you most, the main question you should ask yourself is: am I primarily interested in understanding learning and behavior, and knowing about the brain (or using functional imaging) is but one of the tools I use (in which case you should apply to Psychology) or am I primarily interested in understanding the brain and how it realizes learning and behavior (in which case you should apply to Neuroscience).
+A: To decide on which program suits you most, the main question you should ask yourself is: am I primarily interested in understanding learning and behavior, and knowing about the brain (or using neuroimaging) is but one of the tools I use (in which case you should apply to Psychology) or am I primarily interested in understanding the brain and how it realizes learning and behavior (in which case you should apply to Neuroscience).
 You should also read the information on the websites of the two programs (click here for Psychology and here for Neuroscience) to determine which program is best for you, as the course of studies in the two is quite different.

 Research Assistants